georgy-kirilov/JThrow/README.md

 # JThrow
-### JThrow is a library for exception validation written in Java
+### JThrow is a library for logical and exception throwing validation written in Java